ccodwg/CovidTimelineCanada/README.md

 > Berry, I., Soucy, J.-P. R., Tuite, A., & Fisman, D. (2020).
 Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
 Canadian Medical Association Journal, 192(15), E420. doi: [https://doi.org/10.1503/cmaj.75262](https://doi.org/10.1503/cmaj.75262)

+Our data have been used by numerous organizations, journalists, and researchers (Google Scholar: [new paper](https://scholar.google.ca/scholar?oi=bibs&hl=en&cites=9698187328395226586), [old paper](https://scholar.google.ca/scholar?oi=bibs&hl=en&cites=16785861098617080456)).
+Our datasets have also been republished by groups such as the [Public Health Agency of Canada](https://health-infobase.canada.ca/covid-19/current-situation.html?stat=num&measure=cases_weekly&map=hr#a2), [Google](https://health.google.com/covid-19/open-data/data-sources), and [Our World in Data](https://web.archive.org/web/20210105130856/https://ourworldindata.org/covid-vaccinations#source-information-country-by-countryorg/covid-vaccinations).

 ## Contributing

 To contribute to this project, please refer to the ongoing discussions in the [issues board](https://github.com/ccodwg/CovidTimelineCanada/issues) or open up a new one.
 We need help identifying the best data sources for each value and harmonizing them into a single dataset.
 We can also be reached via our [contact page](https://opencovid.ca/contact-us/).